magentabusiness/magentabusiness.github.io/_includes/templates/install/aws/eks-installation.md

 Execute the following command to run the initial setup of the database.
-This command will launch short-living ThingsBoard pod to provision necessary DB tables, indexes, etc
+This command will launch short-living IoT Hub pod to provision necessary DB tables, indexes, etc
 ```
  ./k8s-install-tb.sh --loadDemo
 ```